-19. Licensees must see AML/CFT as part of their overall risk management strategy.
-Money laundering, terrorist financing and financing of proliferation expose a licensee to transaction, compliance and reputation risk.
+Licensees must see AML/CFT as part of their overall risk management strategy.
+Money laundering and terrorist financing expose a licensee to transaction, compliance and reputation risk.
 For financial institutions convicted of money laundering or terrorist financing, there are considerable costs.
 Therefore, licensees should establish an effective AML/CFT programme that minimises these risks and potential costs.

-20. The Board of Directors has ultimate responsibility for the effectiveness of the licensee's AML/CFT framework.
-Section 5(2)(b) of the MLFTA establishes that a financial institution engages in money laundering where the financial institution fails to take reasonable steps to implement or apply procedures to control or combat money laundering.
+The Board of Directors has ultimate responsibility for the effectiveness of the licensee's AML/CFT framework.
+Section 5(2)(b) of the MLFTA establishes that a financial institutions engages in money laundering where the financial institution fails to take reasonable steps to implement or apply procedures to control or combat money laundering.
 The Board has an oversight role designed to ensure inter alia that there is compliance with all the relevant laws and regulations and international standards.
 Such compliance should assist in the detection of suspicious transactions and permit the creation of an audit trail if an investigation is deemed necessary.

-21. Directors and senior management should be aware that:
+Directors and senior management should be aware that:

-1. The use of a group wide policy does not absolve directors of their responsibility to ensure that the policy is appropriate for the licensee and compliant with Barbadian law, regulations and guidelines.
-Failure to ensure compliance by the licensee with the requirements of the MLFTA may result in significant penalties for directors and the licensee (See Appendix 3);
+- The use of a group wide policy does not absolve directors of their responsibility to ensure that the policy is appropriate for the licensee and compliant with Barbadian law, regulations and guidelines.
+Failure to ensure compliance by the licensee with the requirements of the MLFTA may result in significant penalties for directors and the licensee (See Appendix 3); - Subsidiaries and branches of licensees including those domiciled outside of Barbados are expected to, at a minimum, comply with the requirements of Barbados MLFTA and this Guideline; and - 3.
+Where some of licensee's operational functions are outsourced, the licensee retains full responsibility for compliance with local laws, regulations and guidelines.